-The Renaissance marks the end of the middle ages and the start of the modern period.
-Urbanization in late medieval years led to the formation of large cities with a concentration of power and wealth in these areas.
+The Renaissance marks the end of the Middle Ages and the start of the modern period.
+Urbanization in the late medieval years led to the formation of large cities with a concentration of power and wealth in these areas.
 The new period was marked by humanistic thinking, placing self-determination in the center.
 Gone was the sole power of the church to dictate what was right and wrong, people needed to make up their own minds.
-Inspiration was taken from ancient Greek and Roman texts which were considered as the ultimate sources in the search for truth and morality.
-One could rightfully argue that the interpretation of these texts were left to scholars and other privileged gents, yet these Renaissance thinkers made a difference which is felt even today.
-As always, change doesn’t come naturally, a tragic event usually is a good catalyst and it took such an event to pull Europe out of the dark ages.
+Inspiration was taken from ancient Greek and Roman texts which were considered the ultimate sources in the search for truth and morality.
+One could rightfully argue that the interpretation of these texts was left to scholars and other privileged gents, yet these Renaissance thinkers made a difference that is felt even today.
+As always, change doesn’t come naturally, a tragic event usually is a good catalyst and it took such an event to pull Europe out of the Dark Ages.

 In art history, the Renaissance period (from French: “rebirth”) started in Florence in the 14th century and one could put it roughly in the 1350 to 1600 time frame.
 Architects, painters, and historians took inspiration from rediscovered textbooks and ruins from the ancient era.
-In architecture rounded arches and other Roman features as atria and pillars were reworked into new style buildings which were highly symmetrical.
-As with the ancient Roman buildings, the outer appearance of these buildings are very plain, but one should not be fooled by this cover.
+In architecture, rounded arches and other Roman features such as atria and pillars were reworked into new-style buildings that were highly symmetrical.
+As with the ancient Roman buildings, the outer appearance of these buildings is very plain, but one should not be fooled by this cover.
 The interiors of these profane structures were much more decorative, even luscious.
 The palazzi in Florence, Italy are the most typical examples of Renaissance architecture.
-Towards the end of the Renaissance period, this flat outline was replaced by cascading facades as can be seen in the baroque buildings.
-A typical Renaissance building will not have any cascading in the facades (with the exception of balconies).
+Towards the end of the Renaissance period, this flat outline was replaced by cascading facades as can be seen in the Baroque buildings.
+A typical Renaissance building will not have any cascading facades (with the exception of balconies).

-With the rediscovery of ancient texts, many forgotten techniques worked inspirational to the polymaths of the Renaissance.
+With the rediscovery of ancient texts, many forgotten techniques provided inspiration for the polymaths of the Renaissance.
 Proportions – as the golden ratio – were taken from texts by Vitruvius (ca. 80 BC – 25 BC) by Leonardo da Vinci and the concept of perspective was worked out by the Florentine architect Filippo Brunelleschi.
 Dante, Machiavelli, and Erasmus are some examples of writers who shaped the Renaissance mindset.

 Gold and silversmiths have never been trendsetters, rather they are trend followers.
 One could make an exception for our colleagues in the early modern period as some of the most important figures at that time were true Renaissance men.
 They were not merely jack-of-all-trades, they excelled in many fields from painting to engineering.
-The painter Michelangelo, inventor Da Vinci, architect Brunelleschi, sculptor Ghiberti and designer Dürer are just a few examples of the Renaissance polymaths who were not only noticed for their pre-described capabilities, they could also paint, sculpture and were clever mathematicians as well.
+The painter Michelangelo, inventor Da Vinci, architect Brunelleschi, sculptor Ghiberti and designer Dürer are just a few examples of the Renaissance polymaths who were not only noticed for their pre-described capabilities but could also paint, sculpt and were clever mathematicians as well.
 Benvenuto Cellini is probably the most famous of all goldsmiths from the Renaissance era and he also is praised for his sculptural skills.
-The many new designs were spread over Europe through the usual trade routes and made more widely available after the invention of the printing press in the 1430’s.
-Albrecht Dürer, the son of a Nuremberg goldsmith, provided for much inspiration in the Renaissance decors and many of his engraved designs are still printed today.
+The many new designs were spread over Europe through the usual trade routes and made more widely available after the invention of the printing press in the 1430s.
+Albrecht Dürer, the son of a Nuremberg goldsmith, provided much inspiration in Renaissance decor and many of his engraved designs are still printed today.

 - Early Renaissance (ca. 1350-1450)